 Visitors access the category page by clicking the category name, either in the blog post or in the category list in the sidebar.

-Categories can be managed in the backoffice under the Contents > [Blog Name] > Content settings tab.
+Categories can be managed in the backoffice under the Collections > [Blog Name] > Categories tab.

-Posts are dated content that are organized in reverse chronilogical order.
-To create a new post, click the "Write" button on the admin bar or go to Contents > [Blog Name] > Posts in the backoffice and click "New post."
+Posts are dated content that are organized in reverse chronological order.
+To create a new post, click the "+Post" button on the admin bar or go to Collections > [Blog Name] > Posts > Posts tab in the backoffice and click "+Post."

 9. Post Title